 Editor instructions: change the indicated list item as follows

 The Aggregation subfield is 1 bit in length.
-The Aggregation subfield is valid only when access method is HCCA or when the source DBand STA and destination DBand STA of the flow are members of a PBSS/infrastructure BSS or when the access method is EDCA and the Schedule subfield is set to 1.
-The setting of the Aggregation subfield is as follows:
+The Aggregation subfield is valid only when the access method is HCCA or SPCA or when the access method is EDCA and the Schedule subfield is set to 1.
+It

-When the access method is HCCA or when the access method is EDCA and the Schedule subfield is set to 1 the Aggregation subfield is set to 1 by a non-AP STA to indicate that an aggregate schedule is required.

-The Aggregation subfield It is set to 1 by the AP if an aggregate schedule is being provided to the non-AP STA.
+is set to 1 by a non-AP STA to indicate that an aggregate schedule is required.
+It is set to 1 by the AP if an aggregate schedule is being provided to the STA.It is set to 0 otherwise.

-The Aggregation subfield is set to 1 if the source and destination of the flow are members of a PBSS/infrastructure BSS and the non-PCP/non-AP STA transmitting the ADDTS request that contains the PTP TSPEC element requests an aggregation of a new PTP TS to a scheduled SP whose SP TSID value matches the SP TSID of the PTP TSPEC in the ADDTS request.

-The Aggregation subfield is set to 1 if the source and destination of the flow are members of a PBSS/infrastructure BSS and the non-PCP/non-AP STA transmitting the ADDTS response that contains the PTP TSPEC element has accepted an aggregation of a new PTP TS to a scheduled SP whose SP TSID value matches the SP TSID of the PTP TSPEC in the ADDTS response.

-The Aggregation subfield It is set to 0 otherwise.
 In all other cases, the Aggregation subfield is reserved.

 Editor instructions: insert the following list items after the last list item